MattPereira/etherscript/README.md

 ### Tasks

 - good for executing scripts that require parameters passed on the command line
+- to see all availalble tasks run `yarn hardhat`
+- to see which flags you need to pass run `yarn hardhat NAME_OF_TASK --help`
 - not allowed to import hre into scripts that are imported and used by tasks

 ```